A microRNA-regulated cell death-inducing gene therapy for T-cell Acute Lymphoblastic Leukemia

 Innovative Strategy

 While our innovative strategy has the potential to treat T-ALL patients more effectively and safely, it also displays market potential that extends well beyond T-ALL.
 This is because our technology is designed so that it can be adapted to the disease of choice or to particular disease subtypes through simple modifications.
-This adaptability makes it ideal for precision medicine in:

-3. Other indications in which patients may benefit from the targeted delivery of a therapeutic gene
+This adaptability makes it ideal for precision medicine in T-ALL, other cancers, or other indications in which patients may benefit from the targeted delivery of a therapeutic gene.

 Our project will build upon the preliminary data that we have already generated and make use of our models and expertise in the molecular and cellular biology of T-ALL.
-This will provide preclinical validation of miRToTALL, laying the ground for a spin-off that will fully explore the miRTo technology platform.
+This will provide preclinical validation of miRToTALL, laying the groundwork for a spin-off that will fully explore the miRTo technology platform.

 Financiële details & Tijdlijn